| Why Choose Dr. Reshef as Your Physician?

 4. BFI is open 7 days a week, 365 days a year.
 IVF procedures are performed 11 months a year, with a month break in mid-December, mid-January for cleanup and extensive quality control (our Winter “Spring cleaning”).
 Inseminations are performed every day, including weekends and holidays.
 Most hormone blood levels are performed daily.
 Semen analyses are performed Monday through Friday and the results available to patients and their referring doctors the same or the next day.
 I am not aware of many clinics, with the exception of emergency clinics, that are open as many hours as BFI.

 5. BFI is an advanced reproductive care facility with state-of-the-art equipment and procedures.
 We have a very large and modern laboratory with some of the most advanced instruments in the field, including laser for assisted hatching (AH).
-Other than conventional in vitro fertilization (IVF), we perform intracytoplasmic sperm injection (ICSI), microepididymal sperm aspiration (MESA), egg and embryo donation, embryo, egg and sperm freezing and storage, Pre-implantation genetic screening and diagnosis (PGS, PGD) and artificial insemination with husband and donor sperm.
+Other than conventional in vitro fertilization (IVF), we perform intracytoplasmic sperm injection (ICSI), microepididymal sperm aspiration (MESA), egg and embryo donation, embryo, egg and sperm freezing and storage, Pre-implantation genetic testing (PGT) and artificial insemination with husband and donor sperm (including same-gender couples).
 BFI does not provide surrogacy services.
-It works with same-gender couples.
+All BFI services are available to married same-gender couples.

 6 & 7.
 Don’t take my word for it- simply go to www.sart.org to review BFI’s statistics from the past several years.
-Our success rates in IVF have consistently placed us in the top 10-25 percent of all ART programs in the U.S. We do not “cherry pick” the best prognosis patients for IVF – we essentially take all comers through the ART process, though those with poor prognosis get extensive counseling about alternatives.
+Our success rates in IVF have consistently placed very respectfully among ART programs in the U.S. We do not “cherry pick” the best prognosis patients for IVF – we essentially take all comers through the ART process, though those with poor prognosis get extensive counseling about alternatives.
 We emphasize in our results the live birth success rate per procedure.
 We do not include positive pregnancy tests that did not culminate in a live birth or miscarriages when we report our success rates to our patients.
 Apart from statistics reported to SART, we have more current statistics that are available to our patients (SART stats are usually published 2 years later ).